abhisek2004/Temp_Converter/README.md

 # Temp_Converter

 This is a Temp Converter Website
-It can convert from celsius to Fahrenhiet or Kelvin
+It can convert from Celsius to Fahrenhiet or Kelvin

 ### Live website link:   https://inquisitive-pavlova-0227df.netlify.app/